Guilherme-Silveira-Vaz/github-actions-course/README.md

 Repository with all the exercises regardin of GitHub Actions Course!
-This has been edited.
+This has been edited, again.